zaiisao/Documentation/en/Interactive Broadcast/cdn_streaming_web.md

 Before proceeding, ensure that you implement a basic live broadcast in your project.
 See [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_web.md) for details.

-> Currently, Agora only supports pushing H.264 streams to the CDN.
-Set createClient.codec as `h264` before using this function.

 Refer to the following steps to push streams to the CDN: